itsergiu/SAP-Machine-Learning-Embedding-OpenAI/README.md

 Execute notebook in your browser with Binder. <br>

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/itsergiu/SAP-Machine-Learning-Embedding-OpenAI/HEAD) <br>
 Execute notebook _05 SAP HANA Machine Learning content embedding v1.3.1.ipynb_.
-It uses already embedded data in vector_store.
+It uses already embedded data in _vector_store_.
 Tokens are consumed only for questions.

-The notebook _05 SAP HANA Machine Learning content embedding v1.3.ipynb_ is the full version with collecting documents form previous steps and creatoin of vector_store.
-Creation of vector_store costs tokens.
+The notebook _05 SAP HANA Machine Learning content embedding v1.3.ipynb_ is the full version with collecting documents from previous steps and creation of _vector_store_.
+Creation of _vector_store costs tokens_.